-National Night Out was held again in 2023, and Engine 21 was on display.
-Although there was not an extrication demonstration, the crews still showed off the engine and talked about the fire department.
+National Night Out was held again in 2024, and Truck 21 was on display.
+Although there was not an extrication demonstration, the crews still showed off the new ladder truck and talked about the fire department.
 The event was a huge success, great job Selah PD.